 A sensory deprivation tank cuts a person off from as many sensory inputs as possible.
-Supporters claim that the experience can make a person feel rejuvenated, potentially easing anxiety, relaxing muscles, and reducing pain.
+Proponents claim that it may potentially help with easing anxiety, relaxing muscles, and reducing pain.

 Current research indicates that people in good health can benefit from sensory deprivation.
 Keep reading for more information about the benefits of sensory deprivation tanks and the effects that the experience may have on a person’s body.

 A sensory deprivation tank, also known as a flotation tank or isolation tank, provides restricted environmental stimulation therapy (REST).
 A person experiences minimal sensory stimulation when inside the tank, allowing them to relax.

 The tank contains enough water for the person entering it to float on their back.
 Floating helps a person feel fewer effects of gravity.

 The tank is soundproof, which prevents noise from causing distractions.
 It is also dark, so a person cannot see what is around them.